Canon SX720 vs Ricoh GR

 It is notable that the SX720 offers wifi support, while the GR does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the SX720 and the GR have been discontinued, but can regularly be found used on eBay.
+Both the SX720 and the GR have been discontinued, but can regularly be found used on ebay.
 The GR was replaced by the Ricoh GR II, while the SX720 was followed by the Canon SX730.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Ricoh websites.
+Further information on the features and operation of the SX720 and GR can be found, respectively, in the Canon SX720 Manual (free pdf) or the online Ricoh GR Manual.

 So what conclusions can be drawn?
 Is the Canon SX720 better than the Ricoh GR or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.